Workiva/over_react/lib/src/builder/README.md

     ```
     This concrete class is what will be used everywhere for this component's typed props (returned from the `UiFactory`, available via `props` inside `render`).

-    Note that in the above example, our component has props declared via just a props mixin, which is a shorthand syntax.
-For components with concrete props classes, the implementation is similar, and mixins in all generated mixins corresponding to the props mixins used:
+    Note that in the above example, our component has props declared via just a props mixin, which is a shorthand syntax for when no additional props are needed from other mixins.
+For components with concrete props classes which mix in other props, the implementation is similar.
+The generated concrete props class mixes in all generated mixins corresponding to the props mixins used:

     ```dart
     // Authored code: